wp-plugins/sidebar-photoblog/readme.txt

 =Would you like to show your photos in main page?= Open sidebar-photoblog.php with a text-editor(like notepad) search for "exclude_from_home" and change it to false.

-Note:
-Hover preview image does not work with Mac.

 == Installation ==